DenizenScript/Denizen-Beginners-Guide/source/guides/troubleshooting/common-mistakes.md

 As another example, `- flag player "my_flag:my value"`.
 This is a `flag` command with two arguments: `player`, and `"my_flag:my value"`.
 Notice that `my value` is not a separate argument from `my_flag`.
 The colon (`:`) symbol is not a symbol that separates arguments, it instead merely indicates a prefix to an argument (which is still part of that argument!).

 It is **NEVER** correct to put quotes *inside* an argument. `- flag player my_flag:"my value"` is entirely invalid and considered an error.

+### Watch Your Debug Console

+When you're writing scripts, you should always have your server debug console open and ready.
+When you run a script, keep that console in your corner of your eye and look over it when applicable.
+If an error message appears in your console, that will both tell you that you need to fix something, and tell you *what* you need to fix far faster than trying to review your script to find what you might have screwed up.

+Many users come to the support Discord to ask for help with a problem - when they do, we usually ask for a debug recording.
+Far too often, they'll post a debug recording with a bright red visible error message that says exactly what went wrong.
+Had the user simply been watching their debug console and saw the error message, they could have resolved the issue quickly on their own, without having to ask for help.

+### Toggle Debug Settings With Care

+**TODO**

+### Live Servers Are Not Test Servers

+**TODO**